 A variety of services will upload an audio recording, “listen” to it, and produce a text transcript of what was heard.

-If you have a subscription to Microsoft Office, you have one at your fingertips — just not where you’d expect.
+If you have the right subscription to Microsoft Office1, you have one at your fingertips — just not where you’d expect.

 Become a Patron of Ask Leo! and go ad-free!